Pacific volcano: Body of British woman found in Tonga, says brother

 - Published

-A body has been found in the search for a British woman swept away by the tsunami in Tonga, her brother says.
+The body of a British woman swept away by the tsunami in Tonga has been found, her brother says.

 Nick Eleini told broadcasters the family was "devastated" after Angela Glover died trying to rescue her dogs.

-He said her body had been found by her husband James, who had managed to cling to a tree when the wave hit, following the eruption of an undersea volcano.
+He said he understands her body was found by her husband James, who managed to cling to a tree when the wave hit, following the eruption of a volcano.

 "Angela and James loved their life in Tonga and adored the Tongan people," Mr Eleini said.